 When a Jet 4.0 database (the actual type of database represented by your "Access" mdb file) is deployed in a multi-user environment, an .ldb file is created whenever the database is opened.
 The .ldb file contains details which include who has opened the file, and primarily serves to prevent opened records being written to by another user.

 In the context of an ASP.NET application, who the "user" is will depend on the platform: for XP Pro machines, the user is the ASPNET account.
 On Windows Server 2003, 2008 and Vista, it is the NETWORK SERVICE account.
 However, if you have ASP.NET Impersonation enabled, the default user account will be IUSR_machinename, or whichever account you have applied.
-If you are unsure which account your ASP.NET application is running under, Environment.UserName will return it.
+With IIS 7.5, Application Pool Identities were introduced, which will result in your application running under an account named "IIS APPPOOL/name_of_application_pool", If you are unsure which account your ASP.NET application is running under, Environment.UserName will return it.
 To be able to create, write to and delete the required .ldb file, the relevant user needs MODIFY permissions on the folder that the .mdb file is in.

 To set this permission, right click on the App_Data folder (or whichever other folder you have put the mdb file in) and select Properties.
 Look for the Security tab.
 If you can't see it, you need to go to My Computer, then click Tools and choose Folder Options.... then click the View tab.
 Scroll to the bottom and uncheck "Use simple file sharing (recommended)".
 Back to the Security tab, you need to add the relevant account to the Group or User Names box.
 Click Add.... then click Advanced, then Find Now.
 The appropriate account should be listed.
 Double click it to add it to the Group or User Names box, then check the Modify option in the permissions.
 That's it.
 You are done.